Comp-coder-4/E-Commerce_Cleaning/00_README.md

 ## Business Objective: Clean the sales data

 The goal was to find quality issues with the dataset and clean it to improve data quality.
-This is done using .....

 Tool Used: Excel